 Screenshot Notifications and Security

 Most of today’s apps represent a major security risk as our personal information is very easy to access and misuse.
 Like Instagram, Facebook, Snapchat, and similar apps, FaceTime can be dangerous.
 The person you’re talking to can take live screenshots and use them against you, one way or another.

 That’s why you should always be careful about what you do when using any smart device or social media app, whether it be FaceTime or Facebook.

 Snapchat, for example, decided to mitigate this risk.
-They implemented a new notification feature that alerts users automatically as soon as someone takes a screenshot of their message.
+They implemented the notification feature that alerts users automatically as soon as someone takes a screenshot of their message as soon as the app was launched.
 This way, while you can’t force them to delete the screenshot, you can at least ask them to do so and avoid sending them Snaps in the future.

 The feature is extremely helpful as it allows you to chat freely, knowing that you will be notified if someone screenshots your pictures or messages without your permission.

 Yes, you can take a screenshot on FaceTime.
 You can take a screenshot of most apps unless the privacy settings of the app won’t let you.